11 Best Quizlet Alternatives in 2026 [Tested & Ranked]

 9. Quizizz: Best for Gamified Group Quizzes

-Quizizz sits between Kahoot and Quizlet.
+LearnClash runs without a host as async 1v1 duels, and if you want the group version of that idea, Wayground (formerly Quizizz) sits right between Kahoot and Quizlet.
 It runs live group quizzes like Kahoot.
 But it also lets you play solo at your own speed, no host needed.
-LearnClash also works without a host, but as async 1v1 duels rather than group play.
 Quizizz is the group option.

 AI makes quizzes from your source files.
 Google Classroom and Canvas plug right in.
 Points, boards, and power-ups keep the energy up.

-So what’s missing?
-SRS.
+One thing is missing, and it’s a big one: SRS.
 There’s no spaced repetition at all.
 You answer a question once, and it’s gone.
-Quizizz is great for testing what you know.
-Not for building what you don’t.
+Quizizz tests what you already know.
+It won’t build what you don’t.
 See our Kahoot vs Quizlet comparison for more on classroom quiz tools.

 Best for: Teachers and students who want gamified quizzes with both live and self-paced modes.
 Pairs well with an SRS tool for actual retention.